AviatrixSystems/avxlabs-docs/ace_automation_self_service/docs/2_scenario.md

 ## Lab 2

-In lab2 we'll set up a CI/CD pipeline, using `GitHub Actions` and `Terraform HCL`
+In lab2 we'll set up a CI/CD pipeline, using `GitHub Actions` and `HCP Terraform`

 You'll be asked to think in terms of the personas we noted above - `NetOps`, `SecOps`, `DevOps`.